Debt

 There are other similar programs, too.
 Government employees may be eligible for the federal government’s Student Loan Repayment Program.
 Nurses and teachers may be eligible for the Nursing Education Loan Repayment Program and Teach for America, and public sector employees may be able to receive assistance through the Public Service Loan Forgiveness Program.

-Weighted down with student loan debt isn’t the ideal way you’d like to begin this next chapter of your life, but it’s a reality for most college students.
+Being weighted down with student loan debt isn’t the ideal way you’d like to begin this next chapter of your life, but it’s a reality for most college students.
 You can make the minimum payments, repay your loans as scheduled, and live happily in the process.
 But, if you’re anxious to finish those monthly payments and begin investing in your future, use these strategies and get started sooner than later.